AsalRb/asalrb.github.io/projects.md

 ### Identification of Xylanase Genes
 Designed and implemented a bioinformatics pipeline to identify thermostable xylanase genes from rumen metagenomic datasets.
- The analysis involved sequence similarity searches (BLAST+), clustering at 97\% identity with CD-HIT to generate non-redundant representatives, and conserved region modeling (HMM-based filtering) to refine candidates.
+The workflow included sequence similarity searches (BLAST+), clustering at 97% identity with CD-HIT to generate non-redundant representatives, multiple sequence alignment (Clustal Omega) to detect conserved motifs, and HMM-based filtering to refine candidates.
 Produced a curated set of high-confidence xylanase gene sequences.
 [GitHub Link](https://github.com/AsalRb/Identification_of_Xylanase_Genes_from_Rumen_Metagenome)

 ### Hierarchical Data Structure for Genetic Diseases
-Developed a Python-based system for organizing genetic diseases and their associated genes using a hierarchical tree structure.
-Implemented functionalities for adding diseases and genes, performing search queries for gene–disease associations, and displaying results.
-Integrated hash tables to store gene attributes (chromosomal location, exons, type, official name) and designed a menu-driven interface for user interaction, demonstrating efficient hierarchical representation of biomedical data.
+Developed a Python-based tree system to organize genetic diseases and associated genes.
+Implemented search and insertion functions with hash tables for gene attributes (location, exons, type, name) and a menu-driven interface, enabling efficient hierarchical representation of biomedical data.
 [GitHub Link](https://github.com/AsalRb/Hierarchical_Data_Structure_for_Genetic_Diseases_Using_Tree_Algorithms)